industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Adding the PLC (configuration of the PLC connection)

-Open the application SIMATIC AX Trace Diagnostics, click on button Trace Jobs and then on button Add PLC.
+Open the application SIMATIC AX Trace Diagnostics, click on the button Trace Jobs and then on button Add PLC.

 ![Click_on_Trace_Jobs](graphics/Click_on_Trace_Jobs.png)